PT69-5 PT69-5A 6809 Single Board Computer

 E014 Floppy Drive Select Register

-E0018-E01B WD2797 Floppy Controller
+E018-E01B WD2797 Floppy Controller

 Floppy Emulator

-Hard Drive Support
+Hard Drive Support PT69-5

-Hard drive support consists of a converter board that adapts the WD1002HDO interface to IDE pins outs.
+For the PT69-5 hard drive support consists of a converter board that adapts the WD1002HDO interface to IDE pins outs.
 The suggested drive is an SD memory card to IDE adapter and use of a 32GB SD memory card.
 The boot ROM for both FLEX and OS9 has been modified to boot from the SD memory card.
 There is a package available that contains the HDOIDE board, an SD memory to IDE card, a cable, and a 32GB memory card with FLEX and OS9 preloaded and ready to boot.
 Current version of Boot ROM is V1.5.
 The upgrade to the driver includes converting the 80's drivers to LBA mode (Logical Block Access).
-This is where sectors are accessed by sector number and there is no need to convert to cylinder, head number, and track number.
+This is where sectors are accessed by sector number, and there is no need to convert to cylinder, head number, and track number.
 This calculation can be complex and takes more time to calculate than the time it takes to transfer the entire sector.
 This makes the updated driver very fast and significantly reduces the complexity and size of it.

 This is a simple system to install.
 Plug the HDOIDE into the SD memory card and then plug a 40 conductor cable between the HDOIDE adapter and the PT69-5.
 Connect power to the SD memory card.
 Be sure to use Boot ROM V1.5 or newer.
 V1.5 ships with a PT69-5 and the bare board with EPROM.
 Version 1.5 ROMS have an identifying sticker on them.